Frequently Asked Questions (FAQ)

 This work is licensed under the Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0).
 Users are free to use, copy, distribute, transmit, and adapt the work for commercial and non-commercial purposes, without restriction, as long as clear attribution of the source is provided.

 WorldPop gridded datasets are provided in geotiff format.
 This data format is readable by all Geographical Information System software types, including ArcGIS, QGIS, MapInfo, SagaGIS and many others.
+Additionally, many datasets are provided in comma-separated values (csv), and our apps and portals enable exploration and interaction with the datasets for those without GIS or programming skills.

 Different coordinate reference systems (CRS) are employed for different countries, and for different types of data.
 Country-level datasets presenting ‘People per hectare’ (pph) values are mapped in a suitable country-level map projection, typically UTM (Universal Transverse Mercator) or occasionally a specific country grid.
 Datasets presenting ‘People per pixel’ (ppp) values are not projected; they are mapped to a global geographic coordinate system, GCS_WGS_84.